 It’s important to note that all of your teaching and learning resources can be permanently saved and organized in Sanako Connect for repeat or future use!
 All of these online learning resources can therefore be easily reused and/or repurposed for other age groups or for future language assessments.
 Simultaneously, the materials you’ve collated and created can also be easily shared with other teachers at your institution at any time, making collaboration and sharing easier.

-If you’d like to find out more about how Sanako Connect could help to transform your approach to online oral language assessment, please contact us now to arrange your FREE demo!
+If you’d like to find out more about how Sanako Connect could help to transform your approach to online oral language assessment, please click here or the banner below!